Doris Frick, Embassy of the Principality of Liechtenstein

 … originally comes from Schaan in the Principality of Liechtenstein.

-... has served as Ambassador in Bern since 2013.
-In the 16 years prior to that, from 1997 to 2013, she was simultaneously the Deputy Ambassador at the Liechtenstein Embassy in Bern and at the Liechtenstein Permanent Mission in Geneva.
+... has served as ambassador in Bern since 2013.
+In the 16 years prior, from 1997 to 2013, she simultaneously held the position of Deputy Ambassador at both the Liechtenstein Embassy in Bern and the Liechtenstein Permanent Mission in Geneva.

-… likes cosy and entertaining evenings with family and friends.
-For her, cycling on Bern's bridges is one of the most beautiful activities in the federal city.
+… enjoys cozy and entertaining evenings with family and friends.
+For her, cycling across Bern's bridges is one of the most beautiful activities in the federal city.

 10 Questions to Doris Frick